sunface/rust-by-practice/solutions/generics-traits/trait-object.md

     for bird in birds {
         bird.quack();
-        // when duck and swan turns into Bird, they all forgot how to fly, only remember how to quack
+        // when duck and swan turn into Bird, they all forget how to fly, and only remember how to quack
         // so, the below code will cause an error
         // bird.fly();
     }